-The International Civil Aviation Organisation is warning that early action is required if serious shortages of pilots, maintenance personnel and air traffic controllers are to be averted over the next 20 years, according to a new study from ICAO.
+Early action is required if serious shortages of pilots, maintenance personnel and air traffic controllers are to be averted over the next 20 years, according to a new study from ICAO.

-Such large rises would more than double the numbers of pilots, maintenance workers and controllers now working, concludes a study undertaken on behalf of the organisation.
+Such large rises would more than double the numbers of pilots, maintenance workers and controllers currently working, says the study.

 However, the capacity of existing training facilities fails to keep pace with the required increase in personnel.
 If matters do not improve there will be a cumulative shortfall in training capacity over the next two decades equivalent to 160,000 pilots, 360,000 maintenance personnel and 40,000 air traffic controllers, says the report.